 Was I Get Knocked Down your debut into the 2012 Hollywood Fringe Festival?
 I don’t remember seeing you last year.

 John: No. But the first Fringe festival was kind of a bust for us.
 My dad suddenly became dangerously ill with cancer.
 And I was not in attack mode.
 I ended up having to fly back East to deal with that.

 When people see the truth, there is oneness and inspiration.

-Coppola, a former commercials actor ‘king’, ultimately considers himself a ‘Storyteller’ as evidenced by the tattoo on his right arm. ” I didn’t necessarily see myself as a theatre director, but it’s all working in that direction.
+Coppola, a former commercials actor ‘king’, ultimately considers himself a Storyteller as evidenced by the tattoo on his right arm. ” I didn’t necessarily see myself as a theater director, but it’s all working in that direction.
 I’m here to tell stories.
 I just happened to be blessed with incredible support.
-Right from the week we moved in, the other theatres on the boulevard sent over well wishes and even donated lighting and equipment to get us up and running.
+Right from the week we moved in, the other theaters on the boulevard sent over well wishes and even donated lighting and equipment to get us up and running.
 We also have an incredible team of artists including my producing partner (casting director) Michael Sonntag, (Madonna’s) costume designer Rob Saduski and set designer Bret Mason.
 They’ve really given so much work and time. ”

 Coppola’s next play to film in development is Detour, a special piece.
 The scariest part is that this one is John’s own story and it’s deep.
 It’s about the day he told his girlfriend, who he had known since he was 14, that he was gay.
 Sexuality is as individual as a thumbprint but not a box.
 It’s a little bit like Wicked where the wizard is afraid of the people being unified.
 Roles and identities are played out here.
-The archetypes are the magician, the con man , storyteller thief.
+The archetypes are the magician, the con man , storyteller, thief.

-FACE CREAM opens today.
+Face Cream opens today.